-In this exploration, students are given washers and wire to help stabilize a pencil on their finger.
-They use the principles learned in previous activities in order to solve the challenge.
+In this exploration, students are given washers and wire and challenged to balance a pencil on their finger.

 In order for any object to be balanced and stable, a vertical line drawn from the centre of gravity should fall within the base of support.

 It is much easier to balance an object with a broad base of support and a low centre of gravity.
 The broad base and low centre of gravity means that slight wobbles of the centre of gravity don't knock the object off its base.

 In this activity, the base of the object is the tip of the pencil.
 Since we cannot broaden the base, we must somehow move its centre of gravity in order for it to be perfectly vertical above its tip.
 The pencil's natural centre of gravity is at its midpoint.
 By hanging weights below the pencil, we increase its stability by lowering its centre of gravity.
 Instead of being perched above the base of support, most of the mass is hanging below your finger.

 - Wrap each end of the wire around a washer.

 - Wrap the middle section of the wire around the middle of the pencil.